dglaeser/xpress/README.md

 ## Computing gradients

 So far, we have provided the variables with respect to which we want to derive an expression.
-You can also simply derive with respect to all variables in an expression, i.e. compute its gradient.
+You can also simply derive an expression with respect to all its variables, i.e. compute its gradient.
-The `gradient_of` function is available in the same two variants as the `derivatives_of` function (see above), with the only difference that you must omit passing the variables with respect to which to differentiate:
+The `gradient_of` function is available in the same two variants as the `derivatives_of` function (see above), with the only difference that you don't pass in the variables with respect to which to differentiate:

 ```cpp <!-- {{xpress-grad-snippet}} -->
 var a;